Blog featured image

 10. Embrace Imperfection

 Your first draft doesn’t need to be brilliant — it just needs to exist.
+Accepting imperfection is a crucial part of the creative process.

 Give yourself permission to write badly.
 You can refine, revise, and polish later.
 Progress matters more than perfection.